wso2/docs-is/en/docs/guides/login/configure-recaptcha-for-single-sign-on.md

     ![captcha-login-failed]({{base_path}}/assets/img/guides/captcha-login-failed.png)

-## Configure self-registration with reCAPTCHA globally
+## Configure single sign-on with reCAPTCHA globally

 1. Navigate to the `<IS_HOME>/repository/conf/deployment.toml`file and add the following configurations.